Zest-studi-o/Gamer-Quiz/README.md

 #### First-Time Visitor Goals

-- As a first-time visitor, I want to [perform some task] so that I can [achieve some goal]
 - As a first-time visitor, I want to take part in a gaming quiz so that I can test my knowledge about video games.
 - As a first-time visitor, I want to play the quiz in different devices so that I can use all my devices at my convenience.
 - As a first-time visitor, I want to navigate easily the site so that I can understand quickly the game mechanics.